There are many cool words you can memorize when you get bored with your preferred memory techniques.

-“Englishable” is certainly my favorite word of the lot, but “snoutfair” comes in as a close second.
+“Englishable” is one of my favorites.
+“Snoutfair” comes in as a close second.

 “Crowdfunding” is another interesting portmanteau word, as is “chillax” and “Weblish” (closely related to “Netspeak” and “Internetese.”)

-Oh yes, dear Memorizers, English is alive and well … and living online.
+Oh yes, English is alive and well … and living online.